rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

     * 8 x 16 x 16 1 bit sprites
     * 4 user settable tiles per sprite
     * fader level
+    * In layer sprite collision detection, updates at the end of every frame
+    * Sprite to bitmap collision detection, updates at the end of every frame

 The lower sprite layer displays between the background and the bitmap; the upper sprite layers displays between the bitmap and the character map.